 - 1. Bachelor's degree in a discipline other than Occupational Science from a regionally accredited university. - 2.
 "C" or better in all prerequisite coursework. - 3.
 3.0 GPA on the most recent 60 hours of coursework (prerequisites to the transition year not included in the most recent 60 hours will be added in the calculation of GPA) or a 3.0 overall undergraduate GPA (all hours attempted in the semester in which the 60th hour occurs will be counted) determined by May 1st program application deadline. - 4.
-Health Science Reasoning Test (HSRT) Overall Target Score of 15.
-In addition, applicants who do not have a cumulative GPA of 3.0 or higher must also complete the GRE to satisfy the admission requirements of the Graduate School. - 5.
+Health Science Reasoning Test (HSRT) Overall Target Score of - 5.
 Three letters of recommendation.

-An undergraduate degree in a discipline other than occupational science or occupational therapy and prerequisite course work in Human Anatomy, Human Physiology, Psychology, and Statistics.
+An undergraduate degree in a discipline other than occupational science or occupational therapy and prerequisite course work in Human Anatomy, Human Physiology, Abnormal Psychology, and Statistics.
 Students should apply through the undergraduate school by May 1st.
 Prerequisite course work must be completed by the end of the Spring semester of the application year.
 Students may be requested to submit a course description of prerequisite course work with the application.
 Students will be admitted on a competitive basis using a weighted matrix.

 Students accepted into the MS Transition program are required to take a year of transition courses prior to beginning Master of Science course work.
+It is a one year post-baccalaureate program leading to a second Bachelor of Science degree in Occupational Therapy.
 The deadline for applications for the MS Transition program is May 1st.
-Students who are accepted into the MS Transition program where the enrolled in Fall semester transition year courses by July 1st and may continue on into the Master of Science program after completing the transition year courses, if they maintain a GPA of 3.0 during the transition year, complete all transition year courses with a "C" or better and are accepted by the Graduate School.
+Students who are accepted into the MS Transition program must be enrolled in Fall semester transition year courses by July 1st and will continue on into the Master of Science program after completing the transition year courses, if they maintain a GPA of 3.0 during the transition year, complete all transition year courses with a "C" or better and are accepted by the Graduate School.
 Students will apply to the Graduate School during the transition year of course work.
 The deadline for application to the Graduate School is February 1st.

-Transition Year Course Work - The following undergraduate courses are completed as a post-baccalaureate undergraduate during the year prior to the Master's coursework: BIO 271, 371, OTS 362, 402, 422, 430, 478, and 499.
+Transition Year Course Work - The following undergraduate courses are completed as a post-baccalaureate undergraduate during the year prior to the Master's coursework: BIO 271, 371, OTS 311, 312, 362, 401, 402S, 422, 430, and 478W.